There is overwhelming evidence supporting the effectiveness of chiropractic management for patients with mechanical low back pain.

 Many Australians trust the management of their back pain conditions to a chiropractor.

-While some cases of back pain originate from acute injury or trauma, and others from organic conditions, the most common cause of back pain is the result of functional pathology which develops over time such as restricted joint movement, muscle stiffness, muscle weakness, or nerve entrapment.
+While some cases of back pain originate from acute injury or trauma, and others from organic conditions, the most common cause of back pain is the result of functional pathology (dysfunction in the spinal joints and supporting muscles), which develops over time.
+This is evidenced by restricted joint movement, muscle stiffness, muscle weakness, or nerve entrapment.

 The accumulation of stress to the joints and muscles is often the result of months or years of poor posture, sitting down for extended periods, incorrect bending and lifting procedures, lack of fitness and flexibility, and poor sleeping habits.
 Any of these factors on their own or in combination may lead to faulty body mechanics.
 Failure to restore this loss of function means that any pain relief will be temporary and this ultimately reinforces the chronic pain cycle.

-There are various causes of mechanical low-back pain.
-Your chiropractor will perform a comprehensive history and examination to identify the cause for your pain and the management recommended to restore and maintain optimal spinal function.
+As mentioned above there are various causes of mechanical low-back pain.
+Your chiropractor will perform a comprehensive history and examination to identify the cause of your pain and and will advise on the management recommended to restore and maintain optimal spinal function.

 There are a number of things that you can do to help prevent back pain and assist in maintaining a healthy and flexible spine: